Search for

 2 April 1986 - Trans World Airlines Flight 840

 A Boeing 727 preparing to land at Athens, Greece, was badly damaged by a bomb explosion.
 The device consisted of 1 lb of plastic explosive placed under a seat cushion.
 The detonation blew a 24 ft² (2.25 m²) hole in the fuselage resulting in a rapid decompression of the cabin that sucked four people out to their deaths, including an infant.
-Another five people suffered injuries but 110 passengers and crew survived and the plane landed safely.
-A Lebanese woman was suspected of placing the bomb aboard during a previous flight.
-She was arrested and believed to work for the Abu Nidal organization, but the woman was not convicted due to lack of evidence.
+Another five people suffered injuries but 110 passengers and crew survived when the plane landed safely.
+A Lebanese woman was suspected of planting the bomb during a previous flight.
+She was arrested and believed to work for the Abu Nidal organization, but the woman was not convicted for lack of evidence.
 A group called the Arab Revolutionary Cells claimed responsibility for the attack in retaliation for America's involvement in the Israeli-Palestinian peace process and skirmishes between the US and Libya the previous week.

 17 April 1986 - El Al Israel Airlines